Payments

 PNG will be removing private sector and bank cheques

-The National Payments Council, chaired by the Acting Governor of the Bank of Papua New Guinea, Elizabeth Genia, have announced that the use of private sector and bank cheques will be discontinued by 31st December, 2023.
+The National Payments Council, chaired by the Acting Governor of the Bank of Papua New Guinea, Elizabeth Genia, have announced that the use of private sector and bank cheques will be discontinued by 31st December, 2023, however, to support customers as they transition to alternate payment methods when Private Sector cheques are phased out.
+BPNG has announced a 6 month extension to 30th June 2024.

 Why are the BPNG eliminating cheques?